Nowadays we are more than used to shopping online, both for personal life and at work.

-In this article I will touch the basic concepts of marketplace vs ecommerce, identify their main differences, and explain how sellers can benefit from one and other.
+In this article we will touch the basic concepts of marketplace vs ecommerce shops, identify their main differences, and explain how sellers can benefit from one and other.

 Both ecommerce and marketplace are online business models that are based on transactions between sellers and buyers.

 An ecommerce shop represents a single company, i.e. a single seller who owns the business.
 In this type of model, the company sells its stock directly to the customer.
 A marketplace, on the other hand, brings together several sellers on a single platform, where various products from different shops are brought together, offering a much wider range of products.